dlebansais/Easly-Controller/README.md

 1. Cell collections

 These are cells containing other cells (obviously), for example to display a list.
-If a list contains 3 items and each of them takes just one cell, the cell collection will span 3 cells, aligned long a line or a column.
-Both cell views are available.
+If a list contains 3 items and each of them takes just one cell, the cell collection will span 3 cells, aligned along a line or a column (there is a cell collection for lines and another for columns).

 2. Single cell views

-+ The empty cell, used for components that are not to be displayed, such is unassigned optional nodes.
++ The empty cell, used for components that are not to be displayed, such as unassigned optional nodes.
 + The container cell, with an associated state view.
 This cell is a leaf in the cell tree, and indicates further calculation of line, column and other positions in the grid should use a new cell tree, created from the state and the associated template.
 + The block cell view, specifically containing an embedded cell view for a block of a block list.
 + A simple visible cell (decoration keyword and symbols...)
 + A simple focusable cell (decoration keywords that can have the focus, insertion points...)
 + A simple focusable cell associated to content (enums, boolean values in the source code such as abstract/not abstract...)
 + A simple focusable cell associated to text content (identifiers and other names...)

+### Frames

+Frames are constant objects that can be reused for multiple source codes, and describe how a node of a given type is organized in cells.
+At initialization and after each change in the source code, the controller view calls methods of frames to update the cell tree.

+Frames are unique to their host template (more on them later), and each template begins with a root frame.
+Frame are also organized in categories:

+1. Panel frames

+These frames are just collections of other frames.
+The will create cell collections, then let nested frames provide nested cells.
+Like cells, panel frames come in two classes: the horizontal panel frame that will create lines of cells, the vertical panel frame that will create columns.

+2. Frames for collections

+There are frames for lists, and for block lists.
+Both come in horizontal and vertical form.
+For block lists, each block has a dedicated block template that depends on the type of child nodes.
+For example, several parts of the source code have block list of assertions.
+There is therefore a template for blocks of assertions that describe each block.
+In turn, blocks can themselves be aligned horizontally or vertically and the frame for that is called a collection placeholder frame.

+3. Frame for single elements

++ Placehoder frame, for a child node.
++ Optional frame, for an optional child node.
++ Value frame, for a component that is a value in the node (such as a boolean).
++ Text value frame, for a component that is a string value in the node.
+There are also two specialized frames, one for single characters and another for numbers (as it can have a special exponent display).
++ Discrete frame.
+This one is special in that it delegates the task of creating cells to a sub frame, chosen depending on a value of the ndoe.
+For example, an enum.
++ Keyword and insertion point frame, they create cells that can have the focus, but are not associated to content in the source, they are only for decoration and edition purpose.
++ static frame that can't even have the focus, but generate visible frames.
+For example: parenthesis, brackets, dots...

+### Templates

+As mentioned, a template is a constant object that given a node or block in the source, of a type that is specific to the template, will generate a tree of cells starting with the root frame of the template.

+There are two sorts of templates, one for node themselves and one for blocks.
+For nodes, the template is specific to the node type (ex: assertion, body, class).
+For blocks, the template is specific to the block of nodes of a given type (ex: blocks of assertions, blocks of bodies).

+### Template sets

+Finally, template sets group templates together, with a list for nodes and another for blocks.
+A template set must be provided at the creation of a view, and cannot be changed afterward.
+Note that template sets must be complete: they must provide a template for all possible types of nodes and all possible types of blocks.